t1ffanyc/cove8hacks/server/documentation.md

 3. **models**: the models defines the structure of data and interacts with db.

 I was also looking at using Clean Architecture instead which looks like a pretty cool way of organizing things but thats probably definitely overkill for this project.

+### Contributing

+1. Log errors and important information using the logger function in `src/utils/logger` for centralized logging.

+2. Register routes in /routes.

+3. /controllers should deal with application logic -> validate data, determine what model functions should be called and returning appropriate output.
+Catch errors and send responses accordingly

+4. /models should contain Model and Service: model describes the structure of data and any business rules (ie. what data should be stored), service connects to the database (keep all db logic in service if possible?)